Our rating(4.3/5)

 Solo’s back has a glass surface, like the front.

-It may take a few days before your bank account – which must be in a name that matches your business name – is linked to your SumUp account, but you can still accept payments straight away in your online SumUp Business Account.
+It may take a few days before your bank account – which must be in a name matching your business name – is linked to your SumUp account, but you can still accept payments straight away in your online SumUp Business Account.

 Some users have been confused when their first payouts don’t arrive in their bank account, as new sign-ups automatically get an online business account and card sent out, even when they don’t want it.
 You can, however, change the settings to bank account payouts when that’s verified.